“The school depends not on man, or any set of men. God planted it, and we are but gardeners to take care of it.” –George H. Brimhall

 Toggle ItemWhen will the winners be notified?

-The winners will be called September 30.
-All other entrants will be notified by email October 1.
+The winners will be called October 3rd.
+All other entrants will be notified by email on the same day.

 Toggle ItemCan I get feedback on my essay from the contest judges?

 Unfortunately, due to the large number of entrants, this is not possible.

 Toggle ItemIn what format should I submit my essay?